Medhmo/javascript-project/README.md

 # **Features**

-The website is made eigth elements :
+The website is made nine elements :
 ---
 - The game title at the top of the page .
 - A brief welcoming text.
 - A computer play area with the computer score tracker and a computer hand selection and also a computer selection display.
 - A player play area with the player score tracker and a player hand selection and also a player selection display .
 - A display area for the result for each hands played ( each turn taken by both the usser and the computer).
+- A display area for the remaining moves count.
 - A replay button that reset both the player and computer hands ( hand selection and score display).
 - A brief section about how the game is played.
 - A brief set of rules .